Imprint and Data Privacy

 Facebook plugins (Like button)

 Plugins of the social network Facebook, 1601 South California Avenue, Palo Alto, CA 94304, USA are integrated on our pages.
-You can recognise the Facebook plugins by the Facebook logo or the “Like button” (“Like”) on our page.
-An overview of the Facebook plugins can be found here: http://developers.facebook.com/docs/plugins/.
+You can recognise the Facebook plugins by the Facebook logo or the "Like" button on our site.
+You can find an overview of the Facebook plugins here: http://developers.facebook.com/docs/plugins/.

-When you visit our pages, a direct connection between your browser and the Facebook server is established via the plugin.
+When you visit our pages, a direct connection is established between your browser and the Facebook server via the plugin.
 Facebook thereby receives the information that you have visited our site with your IP address.
-If, while logged into your Facebook account, you click the Facebook “Like” button, you can link the content of our pages on your Facebook profile.
-This allows Facebook to assign the visit to our pages to your user account.
+If you click on the Facebook "Like" button while you are logged into your Facebook account, you can link the content of our pages on your Facebook profile.
+This enables Facebook to assign the visit to our pages to your user account.
 We would like to point out that we, as the provider of the pages, have no knowledge of the content of the transmitted data or its use by Facebook.
 For more information, please see Facebook's privacy policy at https://www.facebook.com/about/privacy/.

-If you do not want Facebook to be able to associate your visit to our pages with your Facebook user account, please log out of your Facebook user account.
+If you do not want Facebook to be able to assign your visit to our pages to your Facebook user account, please log out of your Facebook user account.

 Twitter

 Functions of the Twitter service are integrated on our pages.
-These functions are offered by Twitter Inc, 795 Folsom St, Suite 600, San Francisco, CA 94107, USA.
-By using Twitter and the “Re-Tweet” function, the websites you visit are linked to your Twitter account and made known to other users.
-In the process, data such as IP address, browser type, domains accessed, pages visited, mobile carrier, device and application IDs, and search terms, among other things, are transmitted to Twitter.
+These functions are offered by Twitter Inc., 795 Folsom St., Suite 600, San Francisco, CA 94107, USA.
+By using Twitter and the "Re-Tweet" function, the websites you visit are linked to your Twitter account and made known to other users.
+In the process, data such as IP address, browser type, domains called up, pages visited, mobile phone provider, device and app IDs and search terms, among other things, are transmitted to Twitter.
 We would like to point out that we, as the provider of the pages, have no knowledge of the content of the transmitted data or its use by Twitter.
 Due to ongoing updates of Twitter's privacy policy, we refer to the latest version at (http://twitter.com/privacy).
-You can change your privacy settings on Twitter in your account settings at http://twitter.com/account/settings.
-Please contact privacy@twitter.com if you have any questions.
+You can change your Twitter privacy settings in your account settings at http://twitter.com/account/settings.
+If you have any questions, please contact privacy@twitter.com.

 Google Adsense

-This website uses Google AdSense, an advertising integration service provided by Google Inc (“Google”).
-Google AdSense uses “cookies”, which are text files placed on your computer, to allow the website to analyse how users use the site.
+This website uses Google AdSense, an advertising integration service provided by Google Inc ("Google").
+Google AdSense uses "cookies", which are text files placed on your computer, to help the website analyse how users use the site.
 Google AdSense also uses so-called web beacons (invisible graphics).
-These web beacons allow information such as visitor traffic on these pages to be analysed.
+These web beacons can be used to analyse information such as visitor traffic on these pages.

 The information generated by cookies and web beacons about the use of this website (including your IP address) and the delivery of advertising formats is transmitted to a Google server in the USA and stored there.
-Google may share this information with Google's contractors.
-However, Google will not merge your IP address with other data stored by you.
+This information may be shared by Google with Google's contractors.
+However, Google will not merge your IP address with other data stored by it.

-You may prevent the installation of cookies by selecting the appropriate settings in your browser; however please note that if you do this, you may not be able to use the full functionality of this website.
-By using this website, you consent to the processing of data collected about you by Google in the manner and for the purposes set out above.
+You may refuse the use of cookies by selecting the appropriate settings on your browser, however please note that if you do this you may not be able to use the full functionality of this website.
+By using this website, you consent to the processing of data about you by Google in the manner and for the purposes set out above.

 Google Analytics

-This website uses Google Analytics, a web analytics service provided by Google, Inc (“Google”).
-Google Analytics uses so-called “cookies”, which are text files placed on your computer, to allow the website to analyse how users use the site.
-The information generated by the cookie about your use of this website is usually transferred to a Google server in the USA and stored there.
-However, in case of activation of IP anonymisation on this website, your IP address will be truncated beforehand by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
+This website uses Google Analytics, a web analytics service of Google, Inc ("Google").
+Google Analytics uses "cookies", which are text files placed on your computer, to help the website analyse how users use the site.
+The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.
+In the event that IP anonymisation is activated on this website, however, your IP address will be truncated beforehand by Google within member states of the European Union or in other contracting states to the Agreement on the European Economic Area.

-Only in exceptional cases is the full IP address transmitted to a Google server in the USA and truncated there.
+Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
 Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
-Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
-The IP address transmitted by your browser as part of Google Analytics is not merged with other data from Google.
+Google will also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
+The IP address transmitted by your browser as part of Google Analytics will not be merged with other Google data.

-You may prevent the installation of cookies by selecting the appropriate settings in your browser; however please note that if you do this, you may not be able to use the full functionality of this website.
-By using this website, you consent to the processing of data collected about you by Google in the manner and for the purposes set out above.
+You may refuse the use of cookies by selecting the appropriate settings on your browser, however please note that if you do this you may not be able to use the full functionality of this website.
+By using this website, you consent to the processing of data about you by Google in the manner and for the purposes set out above.

 Google +1

-Using the Google +1 button, you can publish information worldwide.
+With the help of the Google +1 button, you can publish information worldwide.
 Via the Google +1 button, you and other users receive personalised content from Google and its partners.
 Google stores both the information that you gave +1 for a content and information about the page you viewed when you clicked +1.
-Your +1s may be displayed as notices along with your profile name and your photo in Google services, such as search results or your Google profile, or elsewhere on websites and ads on the internet.
+Your +1s may be displayed as notices along with your profile name and photo in Google services, such as search results or your Google profile, or elsewhere on websites and ads on the internet.

-Google records information about your +1 activities to improve Google services for you and others.
+Google records information about your +1 activities in order to improve Google services for you and others.

-To use the Google +1 button, you need a globally visible, public Google profile, which must at least contain the name chosen for the profile.
+In order to use the Google +1 button, you need a globally visible, public Google profile, which must at least contain the name chosen for the profile.
 This name is used in all Google services.
-In some cases, this name may also replace another name you used when sharing content through your Google account.
+In some cases, this name may also replace another name you used when sharing content through your Google Account.
 The identity of your Google profile may be displayed to users who know your email address or have other identifying information about you.

-In addition to the uses explained above, the information you provide will be used in accordance with Google's applicable privacy policy http://www.google.com/intl/de/policies/privacy/.
-Google may publish aggregate statistics about users' +1 activity or share these statistics with our users and partners, such as publishers, advertisers or affiliated websites.
+In addition to the uses explained above, the information you provide will be used in accordance with the applicable Google Privacy Policy http://www.google.com/intl/de/policies/privacy/.
+Google may publish aggregate statistics about users' +1 activities or share these statistics with our users and partners, such as publishers, advertisers or affiliated websites.

 1. Can this privacy policy be changed?

-This privacy policy may be amended at any time and without notice.
-The current version published on our website applies respectively.
-We reserve the right to supplement this privacy policy with additional privacy policies in individual cases.
+This privacy policy may be amended at any time and without prior notice.
+The current version published on our website shall apply.
+We reserve the right to supplement this privacy statement with additional privacy statements in individual cases.

 1. Newsletter, commercial communication

-We may send newsletters or other (including commercial) content related to our services and products to all customers whose data we process to their address, number or app from time to time (“News”).
-We may use the services of mailchimp, bexio, zoho and other software providers to send the newsletter.
+We may send newsletters or other (including commercial) content relating to our services and products ("News") to all customers whose data we process to their address, number or app from time to time.
+When sending the newsletter, we may use services from mailchimp, bexio, zoho and other software providers.

-Under certain circumstances, the receipt of the News takes place through registration in a so-called double opt-in process.
-You will then receive an email, SMS or other message asking for confirmation of your registration.
-This confirmation is necessary so that no one can log in with an email address that is not theirs.
-Sign-ups to receive the News are logged in order to verify the sign-up process in accordance with legal requirements.
-This includes the storage of the login and confirmation time, as well as the IP address.
+Under certain circumstances, the receipt of the news takes place through registration in a so-called double opt-in procedure.
+You will then receive an email, SMS or other message asking for confirmation of the registration.
+This confirmation is necessary so that no one can register with other people's e-mail addresses.
+Sign-ups to receive the News are logged in order to be able to prove the sign-up process in accordance with legal requirements.
+This includes the storage of the login and confirmation time as well as the IP address.

-You can cancel the receipt of the News at any time and revoke your consents to receiving it.
-At the same time, the consent to send them via mail software providers and the statistical analyses expire.
-A separate revocation of dispatch via mailchimp, bexio, zoho and other software providers or the statistical analysis is not possible.
+You can unsubscribe from the News at any time and withdraw your consent to receive it.
+The consent to send them via mail software providers and the statistical analyses expire at the same time.
+A separate revocation of the dispatch via mailchimp, bexio, zoho and other software providers or the statistical evaluation is not possible.

 1. Consent